crosschain-alliance/safe-crosschain/README.md

 ## Overview

 Safe Crosschain is a mechanism crafted to empower users with the ability to control a Safe across different blockchains using Hashi.
-The idea is to have a main Safe which can be controlled by peripheral Safes using storage proofs verification against a block header propagated using Hashi.
+The idea is to have a main Safe that controls secondary Safes deployed abroad using storage proofs verification against a block header propagated using Hashi.

 &nbsp;